- ELY BUENDIA

 - The next part is coloring.

 On choosing your colors, you don't really have to follow rules. just let it all flow.
-In this one I chose vibrant colors but when you browse on my old projects they're not that vibrant.
+In this one I chose vibrant colors.

 - This is how shading and highlighting work.
 They're far better than just using a single color.